hometlt/starcraft-all-races-mods/Change_UED.md

 > Authorization request: Enrichment Tower (new) – 75 minerals 75 gas, 43 sec, located at the Academy of Tactics.
 Allows all operations headquarters to summon enrichment towers.
 >
 > Authorization request: internal stabilizer (new) – 100 minerals 100 gas, 60 sec, located at the Academy of Tactics.
-Allows you to fire from a drakkar.
+Allows you to fire from a drakkar on the move and increases the movement speed by 15%.
 >
 > Authorization request: Tandem dynamic protection (returns) – 150 minerals 150 gas, 71 sec, located in the ammunition factory.
 Gives +40 to Napoleon's max hp.
 >